PowerShell/DscResources/StyleGuidelines.md

 ### Correct Format for Arrays

-Arrays should be written in the following format.
+Arrays should be written in one of the following formats.

+If an array is declared on a single line, then there should be a single space between each element in the array.
 If arrays written on a single line tend to be long, please consider using one of the alternative ways of writing the array.
-There should be a single space between each element in the array.

 Hashtables should not be declared inside an array, instead declare hashtables outside of the array declaration and reference the hashtable variable in the array.